-Lopinavir/Ritonavir is an approved oral antiretroviral combination treatment of the family of the human immunodeficiency virus (HIV) protease inhibitors, acting on the CYP3A isoform of cytochrome P450.
+Lopinavir/ritonavir is an approved combination oral antiretroviral treatment of the family of HIV protease inhibitors that acts on the CYP3A isoform of cytochrome P450.

-Mechanism of action: Lopinavir provides the antiviral activity.
-Inhibition of HIV protease prevents cleavage of the gag-pol polyprotein leading to the production of an immature, non-infectious virus.
-In vitro activity has been demonstrated for lopinavir against SARS-CoV, the virus that causes SARS in humans [9].
+Mechanism of action: Lopinavir has antiviral activity.
+Inhibition of HIV protease prevents cleavage of the gag-pol polyprotein, leading to the production of an immature, noninfectious virus.
+Lopinavir is active in vitro against SARS-CoV, the virus that causes SARS in humans [9].
 Ritonavir is a pharmacokinetic enhancer used to increase the plasma half-life of lopinavir.

-Rationale: As clinical studies in SARS were associated with reduced mortality and intubation rates in combination with other antiviral agents, it has been considered for COVID-19 [9,10].
+Rationale: Since clinical studies in SARS have reported reduced mortality and intubation rates for lopinavir in combination with other antiviral agents, it has been considered for COVID-19 [9,10].